 Dry and liquid pectin need to be stored differently.
 The powder can be kept in the pantry and is best if used within the year; if saved for the next canning season, it may not perform as well.
 Liquid pectin should be stored in the refrigerator and used within a week.

 Homemade pectin can be kept in the refrigerator for up to three days.
 For longer storage, the pectin can either be frozen or preserved using a boiling water bath canner.
 Frozen pectin will last up to six months and the canned pectin for up to one year.

 Nutrition and Benefits

 Unlike gelatin, which is made from animal parts, pectin comes from fruit.
 As a result, pectin is both vegetarian and vegan.
-Pectin does not contain any calories, fat, or sodium, nor does it have any vitamins or minerals.
+Pectin is low in fat and a source of fiber and calcium.
+Also, it contains very small amounts of minerals.